Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Query Complexity of MMS+PROP1

-\begin{lemma} For each added edge $(i,C_j)$ in Line~\ref{alg:prop1_mms_part2end}, allocating $C_j$ to agent $i$ can meet the conditions for PROP1 and $u_i(C_j)\ge\frac12 \MMS_i$ under the instance that allocates the set $P$ of items to the set $Q$ of agents. \end{lemma} \begin{proof} The PROP1 condition is satisfied for the same reason as in Theorem~\ref{thm:oracle}.
-For the $\frac{1}{2}$-MMS condition, since the condition in Line~\ref{alg:prop1_mms_part2case1begin} is not met, $D_0=C_j$ must be one of the two largest among $\{D_0,\ldots,D_{|Q|-1},I_1,\ldots,I_{|Q|-1}\}$ under $u_i$.
-From the same analysis as in the proof of Lemma~\ref{lem:prop1_mms_part1}, the $\frac{1}{2}$-MMS condition for agent $i$ receiving the bundle $C_j$ is satisfied. \end{proof}
+\begin{restatable}{lemma}{PropMmsPartTwoEdge} In the instance of allocating $P$ among agents $Q$, bundle $C_j$ is PROP1 and $1/2$-MMS to an agent $i$ if they are adjacent in $G$.
+Otherwise, bundle $C_j$ is not PROP to agent $i$. \end{restatable} \begin{proof} For every agent $i$ and bundle $C_j$, if ``no'' is returned, by the property of \PropOracle, bundle $C_j$ is non-PROP to agent $i$.
+Hence, it remains to prove that every added edge satisfies the requirement of PROP1 and $1/2$-MMS.
+The PROP1 condition is satisfied for the same reason as in~\Cref{thm:oracle}.
+For MMS, since the condition at Line~\ref{alg:prop1_mms_part2case1begin} is not met, $C_j$ must be one of the two largest among $\mathcal{D}\cup \mathcal{I}$ under $u_i(\cdot)$.
+From the same analysis as in the proof of \Cref{lem:prop1_mms_part1}, the $1/2$-MMS condition for agent $i$ receiving the bundle $C_j$ is satisfied. \end{proof}

-From the previous two lemmas, we can conclude that the bundles of the second type in Line~\ref{alg:prop1_mms_part3end} can satisfy the PROP1 and $\frac{1}{2}$-MMS conditions under the corresponding instance of items $P$ and agents $Q$.
-From the existence of the set $Z$ and the perfect matching in Lines~\ref{alg:prop1_mms_part3begin}-\ref{alg:prop1_mms_part3perfect} which can be shown in the same way as in Lemma~\ref{lem:prop1_hall_marriage}, it suffices to show: the feasibility of the PROP1 conditions under the reduced instance can induce the feasibility of the PROP1 conditions in the original instance and Lemma~\ref{lem:prop1_mms_total} holds.

-For the induction of the PROP1 conditions, this can be directly reached from the correctness of Lemma~\ref{lem:prop1_mms_total2}.
-According to Theorem~\ref{thm:oracle}, in any round which allocates a set $P$ of unallocated items to a set $Q$ of agents, each matched $C_j$ in this round is valued less than $\frac{1}{|Q|}u_i(P)$ under the valuation $u_i$ for each $i\in Z$.
-From this, we can observe that the term $\frac{1}{|Q|}u_i(P)$ for each remaining agent $i$ becomes larger after this round.
-Summarizing over all rounds, we can conclude the statement in Lemma~\ref{lem:prop1_mms_total2}.

-We then show Lemma~\ref{lem:prop1_mms_total} holds.
-To show this lemma, it suffices to show the following lemma.
+By \Cref{lem:prop1_mms_part1}, every bundle $C_j$ is PROP1+$1/2$-MMS to agent $k$, thereby agent $k$ is included in $\bar{Z}$ and each iteration the size of $Q$ reduces by at least one.
+Therefore, the procedure must terminate and every agent in $N$ receives one bundle.
+By \Cref{lem:prop1_mms_part2edge}, for every pair of adjacent of agent $i$ and $C_j$, bundle $C_j$ is PROP1+$1/2$-MMS to agent $i$ under the smaller instance $(Q, P)$.
+Next, we demonstrate that bundle $C_j$ is also PROP1+$1/2$-MMS to agent $i$ under the larger instance $(N, M)$, which further concludes the proof of the induction basis.

+We adapt a similar analysis to the proof of \Cref{thm:prop1_general}.
+In \Cref{lem:prop1_mms_small}, we show that there always exists an allocation of the remaining items for an agent not receiving any item yet, such that every bundle of the allocation has a weakly higher utility than any allocated bundle.
+It then implies the maximin share of this agent does not decrease as the instance is reduced.
+Afterward, using \Cref{lem:prop1_mms_small}, we show the proportional value also does not decrease as the reduction of the instance.